blairrorani/blairrorani-old/_posts/2016-2-1-creating-engagement.md

 What business people call engagement can be thought of as a combination of **alignment** and **action**.

 ## Alignment
-Everyone involved in creating change (deciders and doers) need a shared view of the current world and how the future will be different and better.
+Everyone involved in creating change (deciders and doers) needs a shared view of the current world and how the future will be different and better.
 Priorities, goals, rewards, resources etc. all need to be aligned.

 Employees and/or customers need to know what problem is being solved, what the proposed solution is and how it will make it easier to achieve a particular thing.